 Selected World Bank Achievements in Afghanistan

 The Skills Development Program revived two key institutions in Kabul: the National Institute of Management and Administration that prepares young professionals to acquire junior level jobs in the public and private sectors; and the National Institute of Music that trains gifted young musicians, establishing a nurturing platform for music in the country.
 By March 2015, some 9,000 students are expected to graduate from both institutions.
+In addition, 15 Technical and Vocational Education and Training (TVET) schools and institutes nationwide have been selected to receive the recognition grant of $30,000 and to scale up or replicate good practices in delivering skills.
+Subsequently, these beneficiaries are receiving supplementary technical assistance for the preparation and implementation of Business Development Plans and five-year business plans for their institutes.
+In partnership with the International Labor Organization and an international certification agency, graduates from these institutes and schools will receive internationally recognized certification of their skills.

 Improving access to basic services and facilities through secondary and tertiary roads, the Afghanistan Rural Access Project will increase the number of people living within two kilometers (km) of feeder roads and reduce travel time to essential services.
 The project is expected to build 500 km of secondary roads and 600 km of tertiary roads by March 2015.
+To date more than 11,000 km of rural roads and related drainage structures have been upgraded or rehabilitated under these programs through four projects financed through IDA, ARTF, and other funds.

 Customs: The Customs Reform and Trade Facilitation Project assisted the Afghan Customs Department (ACD) to migrate to the web-based ASYCUDA World system, an automated system for customs data.
 This system is in operation at Islamqala, Kabul and Kabul Airport Customs where it has further expedited the release of legitimate goods.
 By March 2015, ACD will also install systems for real time monitoring of customs operations, and cross-border custom-to-custom data exchange with neighboring countries.